sarmadiali98/ReLico/README.md

 If you are evaluating the translation itself, the main compiler workflow is sufficient.

-If you want to inspect the verification-oriented evaluation used in the paper, use the TR/RMC and LF/Uclid/Z3 verification benchmark workflows and the accompanying result files.
+If you want to inspect the verification-oriented evaluation used in the paper, first run the verifier smoke-test scripts and then use the TR/RMC and LF/Uclid/Z3 full benchmark workflows if needed.

 ## Reproducing paper-related results